magento/merchdocs/src/marketing/prex-type-convpurchase.md

 ee_only: true
 ---

-The _Conversion rate (purchase)_ recommends products with the highest purchase conversion rate.
+The _Conversion rate (purchase)_ recommendation type recommends products with the highest purchase conversion rate.

 ## How it works